 (2) Numerous Counsel.
-Any number of counsel representing individual appellants or appellees proceeding separately or jointly may be heard in argument within the times herein limited
+Any number of counsel representing individual appellants or appellees proceeding separately or jointly may be heard in argument within the times herein limited or allowed by order of court.
+When more than one counsel is heard, application of supplementation of argument on the same points shall be avoided unless specifically directed by the court.

 (c) Non-Appearance of Parties.
-If counsel for any party fails to appear to present oral argument, the court will hear argument from opposing counsel.
+If councel for any party laids to appear to present or a Digement, the court will be a orguneat from opposing counsel.
 If counsel for no party appears, the court will decide the case on the written briefs unless it orders otherwise.